Constitution of Wisconsin: Creation of the Wisconsin Constitution

 Although Wisconsin continues to use the original constitution ratified as Wisconsin achieved statehood, the current constitution is the second document to be proposed as the state constitution.
 In 1846, the residents of Wisconsin Territory first voted to apply for statehood, and they elected 124 representatives to meet in Madison to author a state constitution.
 These delegates, most of them elected as Democrats, met in the fall of 1846 to write the constitution.
-However, the document they produced by December 1846 contained several provisions which were deemed radical at the time.
+But the document they produced by December 1846 contained several provisions which were deemed radical at the time.
 The document gave married women the right to own property and allowed for a public referendum to settle the issue of African American suffrage.
 In addition, Edward G. Ryan, the delegate from Racine, Wisconsin, introduced a section to the constitution that prohibited all commercial banking in Wisconsin.
 Not ready to accept some of these provisions, the public rejected the first proposed constitution in a referendum and elected a second delegation to write a constitution which would be more acceptable to the people.

 The second constitutional convention produced a much more conservative document that lacked the controversial progressive clauses in its predecessor.
 The second draft constitution was mute on the controversial issues of women's property rights.
 It gave suffrage only to white male citizens over the age of twenty one and American Indians that had been made citizens of the United States, but gave the legislature the ability to extend suffrage to other groups through laws approved by public referendum.
 Although drafted in English, the drafters contracted with publishers of newspapers in the territory, not printed in the English language, to translate the constitution into the languages in which such newspapers were printed.
 The issue of banking was put to a public vote; citizens could decide for themselves whether or not the state legislature could pass laws allowing banking after the constitution was ratified.
 The second proposed constitution was finished in December 1847, and was approved by the public in March 1848.
 During the same election, voters also chose to allow the legislature to charter banks.
 Shortly after the referendum, the state constitution was ratified by the United States Senate and put into effect with the election of the first state officials.